PerfectionVR/agpzcp/README.md

-# agpzcp
+# pzcp

-An 'Already Gone' server Project Zomboid Character Planner.
-AGPZCP in short.
+A Project Zomboid Character Planner with mod support.
+PZCP in short.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).